 Why Grow Your Own Fruit Trees?

-Many people are interested in growing more of their own food to increase self sufficiency.
-Planting fruit trees on your homestead is a great way to increase your self reliance.
+Many people are interested in growing more of their own fruits and vegetables.
+Planting fruit trees for self-sufficiency is a great way to provide for your family.
 You have control over what is sprayed on your food, there will often be a surplus, and you’ll have fruit for canning, freezing, dehydrating, and eating right out of hand.

 This page contains affiliate links.
 You will not pay any extra when you purchase products through these links, but I will receive a small commission.
 Thank you for supporting The Self Sufficient HomeAcre!

 Getting Started – Planting Fruit Trees for Self-Sufficiency

 Why not plant a few fruit trees in your own backyard?
 If you have space limitations you may be able to plant dwarf trees that can be controlled through espalier training.
 Several companies offer columnar apple trees that take only a few feet of space.
 Plant these small trees along the side of a fence or your home in full sun to grow more food in less space.

 Learning to grow fruit requires time and patience.
 You will need to plant, water, prune, and feed your fruit trees for several years before they begin to yield a harvest in return.
 To grow your fruit organically, you will need to learn about the pests in your area and the time of year that they lay their eggs or feed upon your prized crops.
 Summer oils, natural pesticides, barriers, and handpicking insects can all help protect your fruit from these pests.
 There are many new organic products available to the home orchard enthusiast through companies like Gardens Alive that will help you raise attractive organic fruit.